Autodidac/AlmondEngine/README.md

 ### Build using WIN32 (Windows 11 64bit) and vs2022:
 Simply run the provided vs solution file `AlmondEngine.sln` in the main folder

+### Build using WIN32 (Windows 11 64bit) and VSCode:
+Simply open the top project folder containing `AlmondEngine.sln` in VSCode or VSCodium on Linux

+## CMake works through VSCodium on Linux, CMake is not used directly but should work.

 ### Generate build files using CMake:
 Run cmake to generate the build files, then compile: